13 Most Popular Things To Do In Barog On Your Next Holidays

 Photo: Sunil Sharma / Wikimedia Commons

 One of the most important things to do in Barog is to go to the Choordhar mountains and explore the Choor Chandni peak at night.
 The silver lining of the moonlight illuminates the mountain like some otherworldly wonder.
-Truly, nature is strange!
-Located in the Sirmour district that is about 72 Km away from Barog, this is a fantastic trekking option with the trekking route spanning about 15 to 40 Km based on your starting point to the peak.
-The peak which is about 12000 feet above the sea level is snow-covered throughout the year.
+While the peak is located in the Sirmour district that is about 72 Km away, Barog serves as the ideal base for this thrilling trek.
+This is a fantastic trekking option with the trekking route spanning about 15 to 40 Km based on your starting point to the peak.
+The peak which is about 12000 feet above the sea level is snow-covered throughout the year, making it one of the best places to visit in Himachal Pradesh.

 Barof site - Visiting the prehistoric museum is one of the best things to do in Barog